prahlad-anand/Product_Recommendation/README.md

 The aim of the project is to make recommendations based on images, title and brand information of Amazon products.
 The project works in real-time, providing recommendations for the user based upon a product of their choice.
 The user simply enters the product url in a text file (product_urls.txt), and runs the program, specifying the method of recommendation and the number of Amazon pages to search for similar products.

 The first part of the project trains and tests an image classification model (in Product_Recommendation.ipynb) on various Amazon products listed in a static csv dataset.
-This can be used in order to transform any non-labeled data into labeled data due to its high accuracy, thus converting the task from semi-supervised learning into supervised learning.
+The lightweight CNN model achieves 92.96% training accuracy and 92.88% test accuracy.
+For recommendation, a much more powerful model, VGG-16 is used as a feature extractor to achieve even greater accuracy.
+The classification model can be used in order to transform any non-labeled data into labeled data due to its high accuracy, thus converting the task from semi-supervised learning into supervised learning in the case of partially extracted data.

 The second part of the project is contains three recommendation engines -
 1. The first recommendation engine takes in images from the user and recommends products solely based on image similarity (in Product_Recommendation.ipynb),